OfficeDev/office-js-docs-pr/docs/publish/government-cloud-guidance.md

 ---
 title: Guidance for deploying on government clouds
-description: Learn how to get your add-in to work in secure, government cloud environments ms.date: 10/12/2022 ms.localizationpriority: medium
+description: Learn how to deploy your Office Add-in to secure, government cloud environments ms.date: 10/17/2022 ms.localizationpriority: medium
 ---